 Identification of histocompatibility antigens and mechanism of action

-George Snell, Jean Dausset and Baruj Benacerraf were awarded the 1980 Nobel Rpize of Physiology or Medicine for their work on how the immune system differentiates between ‘self’ and ‘other’.
+George Snell, Jean Dausset and Baruj Benacerraf were awarded the the immune system differentiates between ‘self’ and ‘other’.

 To identify the causes of transplant and blood transfusion rejection, George Snell studied the phenomenon in mice in the 1940s by conducting tumour transplants.
 By creating different strains of mice with different genetic make-up, he showed that transplant success was determined by histocompatibility antigens, markers on the cell membrane that identify if a cell is from the host.
 Snell also found genes that control these antigens in mice, which are grouped together within a limited region of the chromosome.